matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 }
 ```

-### DOUBLE CHECKED LOCKING
+### Double checked locking

-In software engineering, double checked locking is a software design pattern used to reduce overhead of acquiring a lock.
+In software engineering, double checked locking is a software design pattern used to reduce overhead of acquiring a lock
-By first testing the lock creation without actually acquiring a lock.
+by first testing the lock creation without actually acquiring a lock.

 ```java
 // check 1 of the double checked lock